 When working with local netCDF files that contain one timestep per file, to display a loop the easiest way is to merge the data from all of the files into one data source.
-Generally, this can be done through the Gridded Data > Local or General -> Files/Directories chooser by selecting the Aggregate Grids By Time option in the Data Type dropdown menu.
+Generally, this can be done through the Gridded Data - > Local or General -> Files/Directories chooser by selecting the Aggregate Grids By Time option in the Data Type dropdown menu.
 This data type uses the "time" dimension of each file to merge them together into one data source.
 However, not all files contain a "time" dimension, which means that Aggregate Grids By Time isn't an option.
 For example, ABI netCDF files don't contain a "time" dimension.
 In this case, NcML can be used to create a wrapper file that can specify how the time is defined for each file.
 Specifically, in this case, the date/time information is extracted from the file names.

-- 1. Remove all layers and data sources, create a new one-paneled map display, and close any previously-existing tabs. - 2.
+- 1. Remove all layers and data sources, create a new one-paneled map display, and close any previouslyexisting tabs. - 2.
 Load a single GOES-16 mesoscale-1 sector netCDF file as a gridded data source. - a.
 From the Data Sources tab of the Data Explorer, navigate to the General -> Files/Directories chooser. - b.
-Navigate to the <local path>/Data/Satellite/ABI_data/Meso1 directory. - c.
-Select the first OR_ABI_L1b file in the listing. - d.
+Navigate to the <local path>/Data/Satellite/ABI\data directory. - c.
+Select the first OR\ABI\L1b file in the listing. - d.
 Click Add Source. - 3.
 Verify that no time dimension exists in the data. - a.
-From the Field Selector tab of the Data Explorer, Right-Click on the OR_ABI-L1b data source and choose Properties. - b.
+From the Field Selector tab of the Data Explorer, Right-Click on the OR\ABI-L1b data source and choose Properties. - b.
 From the Properties window, open the Metadata tab. - c.
 This Metadata tab gives an "ncdump -h" output of the file, providing information about the structure of the data.
 Scroll to the top of this tab to see where the dimensions are defined and note that no "time" dimension is listed. - 4.
 Load and display a loop of data from the NcML file. - a.
-From the General -> Files/Directories chooser, select the meso_aggregate.ncml file. - b.
+From the General -> Files/Directories chooser, select the meso\aggregate.ncml file. - b.
 Click Add Source. - c.
 From the Fields panel of the Field Selector, select 2D grid -> ABI L1b Radiances. - d.
 From the Displays panel, select Imagery -> Image Display.

 - e.
 Note that the Times tab lists 10 times, which matches the number of netCDF files in the data directory.
 Click Add Source. - 5.
 Inspect the display in the Main Display window.
 The data is displayed at the native resolution of GOES-16 band 2 ABI data (0.5km).
-The Time Animation Widget can be used to play through the loop.
+The Time Animation Widget can be used to play through the loop. - 6.
+This scene is from shortly after sunrise and the display is relatively dark.
+To brighten the display, Right-Click on the enhancement in the Legend and select Change Range.
+Enter a new range of 0 to 200 and click OK.